TBroz15/SuitcaseJS/README.md

 _You can install it locally as you want to, **but you have to include npx**._

 1. Install **SuitcaseJS** using your package manager.
 For this case in NPM, run `npm install -g suitcasejs`.
-2. Reopen the terminal, run `suitcase --version` to check if **Suitcase.js** has been installed. _If reopening the terminal and running the command won't work, try restarting your computer._
+2. Reopen the terminal, run `suitcase --version` to check if **SuitcaseJS** has been installed. _If reopening the terminal and running the command won't work, try restarting your computer._

 ## Example Usage